Coherent pressure structures in turbulent channel flow: Introduction

-The present study explores the DNS databases of turbulent channel flow at $Re_{\tau} \approx 180$ and 550 also used in previous works by our group \citep{abreu2020resolvent, morra2021colour, amaral2021resolvent}.
-Differently from the earlier work, focus is directed to the pressure fluctuations, including the analysis of SPOD and resolvent modes obtained with an adequate inner product.
-The objective is to examine the accuracy of input-output analysis to pressure fluctuations, and the role of nonlinear forcing statistics in constructing the flow response, in order to provide knowledge on the dynamics of pressure structures in wall turbulence.
-As previously mentioned, pressure fluctuations may be obtained from the velocity using the Poisson equation; however, the use of the Navier-Stokes operator linearized around the mean flow, which is intrinsically non-normal, gives rise to amplification mechanisms that may predict the structure of pressure fluctuations, and this is investigated here.
+The present study explores the DNS databases of turbulent channel flow at $Re_{\tau} \approx 180$ and 550.
+Such DNS databases were validated against established results in the literature.
+The aim is to investigate coherent pressure fluctuations in channel flows using SPOD and resolvent analysis.
+The coherent structures were obtained through the analysis of the pressure spectra at $y/H = 0$ (corresponding to the channel wall) and $y/H = 0.5$, where $H$ is the channel half-height, targeting the most energetic structures.
+Such wall-normal distances were selected as representative locations of near-wall and large-scale structures in wall-bounded flows.
+The resolvent operator is studied with and without the inclusion of the Cess eddy viscosity model \citet{cess1958survey}.
+We examine the accuracy of input-output analysis to predict pressure fluctuations and the role of nonlinear forcing statistics in constructing the flow response, in order to provide knowledge on the dynamics of pressure structures in wall turbulence.
+Low-rank models for the forcing component and their effect on the pressure component estimate is also addressed.

 The remainder of this paper is organized as follows.
-After this introduction, \S \ref{sec:methodology} addresses the methodology, including details of the DNS databases and the tools (SPOD and resolvent analysis) employed to analyze the data.
-The energy spectra results as a function of the streamwise and spanwise wavenumbers, as well as the angular frequency, for wall-normal distances corresponding to the near-wall and large-scale structures are reported in \S \ref{sec:energy_spectra}.
-Comparisons between SPOD and resolvent modes, with and without the inclusion of an eddy viscosity model on the linear operator, employing a pressure inner product for the state components and an $L^2$ inner product for the forcing components, are discussed in \S \ref{sec:spod_resolvent_analysis}.
-Low-rank approximations, including a limited number of SPOD forcing modes (input) to evaluate the pressure state component PSD (output), as well as models affording a few number of resolvent modes are also pursued in \S \ref{sec:spod_resolvent_analysis}.
+After this introduction, \S \ref{sec:methodology} addresses the methodology, including the description of the physical problem, the tools employed to analyze the data (resolvent analysis / input-output formulation, two-point statistics and SPOD), and details of the DNS databases.
+The energy spectra as a function of the streamwise and spanwise wavenumbers, as well as the frequency, for wall-normal distances corresponding to the near-wall and large-scale structures are reported in \S \ref{sec:energy_spectra}.
+Comparisons between SPOD and resolvent modes, with and without the inclusion of the Cess eddy viscosity model on the linear operator are discussed in \S \ref{sec:spod_resolvent_analysis}.
 In \S \ref{sec:input_output_analysis} we employ the input-output formulation to elucidated the role of the forcing terms through the study of the effect of each forcing component (input) on the pressure component (output).
 Finally, \S \ref{sec:conclusions} summarizes the conclusions.